epam-dotnet-lab/aspnet-training/README.md

 # ASP.NET MVC Web Applications

+## Objectives

+An introduction to the design of modern web applications.

+Upon completion of this training students will be able to:
+- Create a high quality code in C#.
+- Create unit tests with MS Unit Testing and Moq frameworks.
+- Design and create a simple web application using ASP.NET framework.

 ## Training Requirements

-* Strong motivation and desire to learn
+* Strong motivation and desire to learn.
-* Basic programming languages skills - ability to read and create a simple algorithm
+* Basic programming languages skills - ability to read and create a simple algorithm.
-* Experience in creating simple C# applications
+* Experience in creating simple C# applications.
-* English - A2+
+* English - A2+.

 ## How to work with tasks?